syntasso/instruqt-kubecon/11-bonus-deploy-operator-to-kubernetes/assignment.md

 🎁 Creating your operator release
 ==============

-Your operator is just an application, so it needs to be packaged as a OCI compliant container image just like any other container you want to deploy.
+Your operator is an application, so it needs to be packaged as a OCI compliant container image just like any other container you want to deploy.

 Kubebuilder knows this and provides the Make command you need.
 If you run the following command, you will end up with a local docker image.
-By default it is named based on the `IMG` tag found at the top of the Makefile:
+By default the `IMG` tag found at the top of the Makefile is used as the tag:
 ```
 make docker-build
 ```